gcallah/hambone/chaps/chap4.md

 Hampton laughed heartily, to indicate he was just joking around.
 Thaddeus and Alistair also laughed, but less heartily.

-He drove two blocks north on Carolina Highway, and then turned left on the Heritage Highway.
+Thaddeus drove two blocks north on Carolina Highway, and then turned left on Heritage Highway.
 They passed the Amtrak station and were soon out in open countryside.
-The fields that would host corn and soybeans in the summer were now lying fallow, but occasionally they would pass a green field full of collards or some other winter green.
-Other fields held grazing cows, and every once in a while, behind a high white fence, they saw horses wandering before a stately southern mansion.
+The fields that would host corn and soybeans in the summer were now lying fallow, but occasionally they would pass a green field full of collards or some other winter crop.
+Other fields held grazing cows, and every once in a while, behind a high white fence, they saw horses wandering in a stately southern estate.

 Hampton had been drowsy, staring out the window, but he suddenly became animated.
 "I ever tell you two about the three-legged pig I saw?"